ioncakephper/test-weaver/README.md

 - `-c, --config <path>`: Specify a custom configuration file to load patterns from.
 This overrides the default configuration cascade.
 - `-n, --dry-run`: Perform a dry run: simulate file generation without writing to disk.
 - `-i, --ignore <patterns...>`: A list of glob file patterns to exclude from matched files.
 These patterns override any ignore patterns specified in the configuration file.
+- `-o, --output-dir <path>`: Specify the output directory for generated test files.
+This overrides the `outputDir` setting in the configuration file.
 - `--no-cleanup`: Do not delete generated `.test.js` files when the source YAML file is unlinked in watch mode.
 - `-k, --test-keyword <keyword>`: Specify the keyword for test blocks (`it` or `test`).
 Defaults to `it`.
 - `-w, --watch`: Enable watch mode, which automatically regenerates test files whenever changes are detected in the YAML files.